Timothy-Cao/Timothy-Cao.github.io/pages/math.markdown

 ## Lag Management

 As creations grow in complexity, so too does the potential for lag.
-This discussion provides strategies for managing performance, ensuring a smoother rendering of intricate art.

-Computational efficiency in Desmos usually involves fewer total expression.
+Without delving too much into it's computational complexity, as a general rule of thumb is to minimize the number of expressions, and use easily computable expressions.
+For now, the toolkit described before is relatively efficient.

 ## Lossy Rendering

-This concept explores the balance between detail and computational efficiency, discussing techniques for achieving detailed artistic expressions within the constraints of Desmos.
+Certain expressions can lose it's ability to render accurately due to the computational restratints of rendering.
+For example, the graph below is not composed of countless confetti, but rather due to the inability to render such detailed and computationally heavy sections.
+Minimizing nested expressions can mitigate this result.
+However, sometimes this texture is desired.

+<iframe src="https://www.desmos.com/calculator/q31kiip7cp" width="100%" style="min-height:400px"></iframe>
 ## Desmos Community

 The Desmos community represents a vibrant collective of individuals sharing ideas, techniques, and their art, enriching the experience of all who participate.
 This section offers a gateway to engaging with fellow Desmos artists, fostering a sense of camaraderie and mutual inspiration.

+Visit https://www.desmos.com/art to check out more community art.

 ## In Closing

 Prominent mathematicians and philosophers have pondered whether math is a discovery or an invention.
 I believe it falls into the realm of discovery.
 Math itself is not a tangible object but rather a concept; it exists inherently, not necessitating our conceptualization to be.
 However, the methods we employ to describe, comprehend, and communicate mathematical ideas are indeed inventions.
-Whenever you create something new on Desmos, you are engaging in an act of one of invention or reinvention.
+Whenever you create something new on Desmos, you are engaging in an act of invention or reinvention.
 So, I encourage you to venture forth and invent.